-This chapter describes the expansion features of the PowerBook G4 17-inch computer's RAM expansion slots and the CardBus slot.
+This chapter describes the expansion features of the 17-inch PowerBook G4's RAM expansion slots and the PC Card/CardBus slot.

 RAM Expansion Slots

 The computer has two RAM expansion slots that accommodate standard SO (small outline) DIMMs using DDR SDRAM devices.
 One slot may is occupied by factory-installed SO-DIMM.
 The slots are accessible for user installation of an additional SO-DIMM.